Technology can often abuse us. Learn how and fight back.

 • 10.
 Convenience can constrict

 • Big Tech are experts at creating feel-good, convenient software.
-Their aim is to make it easy for people to enter their world and get set up, whilst making it difficult to leave.
+Their aim is to make it easy for people to enter their world, whilst making it difficult to leave.

-• Consider for yourself if it's a good thing that most people cannot live without a Google or Apple account.
-Does this "convenience" provide you greater control over your life or less?
+• Consider for yourself if it is a good thing that most people cannot live without a Google or Apple account.
+Does this "convenience" truly provide you with greater control over your life?
+Or are you actually implicitly creating a lifestyle that requires you to ask for permission before doing anything?

 • Here are a few things that many people cannot do without first signing up to Google/Apple: navigate within their own city, buy groceries, book a taxi, entertain themselves, speak with friends, secure their home, find a spouse.
-(It look less than 1 minute to think of these)
+The list goes on.

 • 11.
 Big Tech are desperate